thwbecker/interact/README.md

      Slip events from the previous run in the format as in the output file `events.bin` will be read in from the restart event file `restart.events.bin`

-* -gv will output files with slip on faults in the Geometry center's geomview COFF format, with a CQUAD file for each fault group.
-Slip values are scaled to the global maxima.
-     Note that the fltdat2cquad script can produce CQAUD files from geom.in and flt.dat files.
-     OFF by default, if switch is set will be ON.

 * -sn will print NaN values in displacement and stress outputs of the one-step calculation.
      Normally, those locations (end patch/segments) yielding one or more inf values in the